Get your personal plan match in 2 minutes

 This is where health sharing differs most from insurance, and it is the question people ask least.
 The answer may change your decision.

 Health sharing ministries are not insurance companies.
 They are exempt from ACA requirements under Section 1402(d) and are not regulated by state departments of insurance.
+The NAIC has explicitly warned consumers that health sharing is not insurance and that members have no guarantee of payment.
 This means:

 • No contractual guarantee of payment.
 Health sharing is voluntary.
 The ministry is not legally obligated to pay your medical bills.
 Every plan's guidelines include language like: “This is not insurance.
 Sharing is voluntary and not guaranteed.”